Canoeing Adventures in Algonquin Provincial Park

 After the work is done, we settle into the rhythm of camp.
 We’ve even enjoyed fresh frog legs seasoned and sautéed in garlic—a true backcountry delicacy foraged directly from the environment.

+As the sun sets, we gather under a tarp shelter, watching sparks rise into the dark sky from a roaring campfire while our gear dries.
 These are the moments where stories are told and friendships are reinforced before we quietly tally the day's distance and prepare to do it all again tomorrow.

 Comments